teapython/OpenCV/README.md

 - Scale the earring image to fit to the face
 - Estimate the earlobe locations based on landmarks
 - Using earlobe locations to find regions on the face image to be replaced with the earring images
-- Alpha blend images from cutting these region with the earring images
+- Alpha blend images of these regions with the earring images
-- Replace regions on the face images with the alpha-blended images
+- Replace regions in the face image with the alpha-blended images

 ## Code